-Back in the 13th century, Bergen was Norway’s capital and was home to many Norwegian merchants.
-Today, the wharf area retains much of its original charm and has plenty of cultural and historical attractions to boot.
+Back in the 13th century, Bergen was Norway’s capital and home to many Norwegian merchants.
+Today the wharf area, Bryggen, retains much of its original charm and has plenty of cultural and historical attractions to boot.

 Make sure to ride the Fløibanen funicular up Mount Fløyen to get the best views over the city, a real highlight for visitors.

-Nestled beneath towering mountains and within striking distance of powerful waterfalls, Flåm is a haven for lovers of the great outdoors.
-Located at the very end of the Aurlandsfjord, it is perfect for hiking and exploring historical sites like the 17th-century Flåm Church or cultural attractions like Aegir Microbrewery.
+Nestled beneath towering mountains and within striking distance of powerful waterfalls, Flåm is a haven if you love the great outdoors.
+Located at the very end of the Aurlandsfjord, it is perfect for hiking and exploring sites like the 17th-century Flåm Church and Ægir Microbrewery.

-This is where the Flåm Railway (or Flåmsbana) departs from to reach Myrdal high above.
-Often name-dropped on VIP lists of the most beautiful train journeys in the world, this 20 km route is also one of the world's steepest railway tracks.
+This is where the Flåm Railway ("Flåmsbana") departs from to reach Myrdal high above.
+Often name-dropped on VIP lists of the most beautiful train journeys in the world, this 20-kilometre (12-mile) route is also one of the world's steepest railway tracks.

 Retreat into Norway’s wilderness on the Dovre Railway.
-Running from Oslo to Trondheim via the Gudbrandsdalen valley, the Dovre Railway takes you past fjords, through mighty mountains and past gushing waterfalls.
+Running from Oslo to Trondheim via the Gudbrandsdalen valley, the Dovre Railway takes you past fjords, mighty mountains and gushing waterfalls.

 The journey takes 7 hours and offers the option to stop off at ski resorts like Lillehammer, hiking trails in the Dovrefjell mountains, and national parks such as Jotunheimen and Rondane.

-With so much to explore, you could spend weeks on this route, and many of our all-inclusive Norway tours help you do so.
+With so much to explore, you could spend weeks on a tour along the Dovre Railway.

 Hop aboard the Rauma Railway and discover some of Norway’s most beautiful scenery.
-The Rauma Railway runs from Dombås to Åndalsnes and covers the relatively short distance of only 70 miles.
-Nonetheless, the 1-hour ride takes you past dramatic fjords, through thick wild forests and past mighty mountains.
+The Rauma Railway runs from Dombås to Åndalsnes and covers the relatively short distance of only 113 kilometres (70 miles).

 Harry Potter fans will especially enjoy this journey as parts of Harry Potter and the Half-Blood Prince were shot along this route.

-- Check out the many scenic rail journeys on our coastal cruise and train tours
+- Check out the many scenic rail journeys on these Norway fjords cruise and train tours

-Visiting the northern regions of Norway is an essential part of any trip for Nordic explorers.
-Get ready to come face-to-face with polar bears, chase the northern lights and experience Viking culture at its finest.
+Visiting the northern regions of Norway is an essential item on any wish list for Nordic explorers.
+Get ready to come face-to-face with polar bears, chase the northern lights, and experience Viking culture at its finest.

 Setting sail to the Arctic Circle allows you to admire the beauty of Norway’s rugged coastline from an entirely new angle.
-On the way, you can admire towering glaciers, iconic fjords and meet a variety of wildlife, such as humpback and minke whales, walruses, puffins and polar bears.
+On the way, you can marvel at towering glaciers, iconic fjords and a variety of wildlife, such as humpback and minke whales, walruses, puffins and polar bears.

-Cruising through Norway’s Arctic Circle is one unforgettable and epic way to experience the country.
+Cruising along the coast of Norway is one unforgettable and epic way to experience the country.